Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

 	\alpha_i = \alpha_{i - 1} + (1 - \alpha_{i-1}) \alpha(i \Delta s)
 $$

-Note that in these final equations we use pre-multiplied opacity for correct interpolation, $$\hat{C}(i\Delta s) = C(i\Delta s) \alpha(i \Delta s)$$.
+In these final equations we use pre-multiplied opacity for correct interpolation, $$\hat{C}(i\Delta s) = C(i\Delta s) \alpha(i \Delta s)$$.
+*Do I mean interpolation here?
+Or do i mean blending between samples?*

 These equations amount to a for loop, where we step along the ray for each pixel, and accumulate the color and opacity as we go.